maidsafe-archive/safe_firefox_addon/README.md

       ```

 ## Known Limitations:

+  1. Windows not supported
-  1. Can serve file up to 1GB only
+  2. Can serve file up to 1GB only
-  2. Browser Crash - Right Clicking on the browser and selecting `View Page Source`
+  3. Browser Crash - Right Clicking on the browser and selecting `View Page Source`
-  3. If the public name is not available, then the browser becomes non-responsive.
+  4. If the public name is not available, then the browser becomes non-responsive.
      Must force quit the browser and start again.
-  4. On OSX, when the browser is closed at times the browser crashes
+  5. On OSX, when the browser is closed the browser crashes occasionally

 ## TODO